adambard/learnxinyminutes-docs/ocaml.html.markdown

 let y = 20 in
 x + y ;;

-(* Alternatively you can use "let ... in and ..." construct.
+(* Alternatively you can use "let ... and ... in" construct.
    This is especially useful for mutually recursive functions, with ordinary "let .. in" the compiler will complain about unbound values.